alfredkam/PHYLO/README.md

 We are using Model - View - Controller + Observer Design Pattern<br>
 All versions contains an offline mode with dummy data for development<br>

-To start hacking away, a quick note on the dev environment<br>
+Before hacking away, a quick note on the dev environment<br>
 If you are using chrome for development, you will need to execute this in your terminal :

 	open /Applications/Google\ Chrome.app --args --allow-file-access-from-files --allow-access-control-allow-origin